 To make the initial diagnosis, a doctor will take a small tissue sample (biopsy) from the area and examine it under a microscope.
 The sample can be obtained with a needle biopsy, in which the doctor removes a small sample of cells with a thin needle inserted into the chest, or with a surgical biopsy (a Chamberlain procedure or a mediastinotomy), in which the doctor makes a small incision in the chest and removes a sample of the tumor.

 Sometimes, a surgeon performing a surgical biopsy is able to remove the tumor completely in the course of that procedure.

-Surgery to remove the tumor is the most common treatment for thymoma and other thymic tumors.
-Tumors that are confined to the thymus (stage I) are usually treated with surgery alone.
-Surgeons also will remove tumors that have spread to the tissues immediately surrounding the thymus (stage II), to neighboring organs (stage III), or into the chest cavity (stages IV), including as much of the affected tissue as possible.
+Surgery is often the only treatment needed for tumors that haven’t spread beyond the thymus (stage I).
+Our surgeons are also experienced in removing tumors that have spread to the tissues immediately surrounding the thymus (stage II), to neighboring organs (stage III), or into the chest cavity (stage IV).

 In many people, early-stage tumors of the thymus are identified by chance during examination of an unrelated issue and can be treated through minimally invasive techniques.
 We remove many small and moderately sized thymomas with a high degree of precision and minimal discomfort using the assistance of surgical robotics.